 BACTERIA XNL/XNC is an specialized liquid blend of preselected microorganisms (Nitrosomas and Nitrobacter) which are very efficient at elimination the ammonium ion (NH4+) in biological treatment plants.

 Denitrification transforms nitrate to gas nitrogen under anoxic conditions.
 It is the second step in the nitrogen elimination processes by biological methods.
 The bacteria that can perform this conversion are: Achromobacter, Aerobacter, Alcaligenes, Bacillus, Brevibacterium, Flavobacterium, Lactobacillus, Micrococcus, Proteus, Pseudomonas and Spirillum.
 Denitrificant bacteria obtain energy from the conversion of nitrate to gas nitrogen, but being heterotroph require an income of organic matter for the synthesis of new cells; if there is not enough in the wastewater, a product containing carbon has to be added to the system.

 The last three products are gases and are eliminated by dispersion into the atmosphere.
 In the denitrification systems the critical parameter is oxygen, since its presence inhibits the enzyme implicated in the denitrification reactions.
 The optimal pH range is between 7 and 8.

 The elimination of nitrogen from the wastewaters by biological means is a widely tested system with proven effectiveness.
 Nevertheless, industrial wastewater do often present substances which inhibit bacterial activity.
 If these substances are not present and all the other conditions are met, nitrification should start by itself.
-In cases of toxicity and in low temperature conditions, the growth rate of the nitrificant microorganisms tends to diminish considerably, but the addition of MICROCAT HX and MICROCAT-XNL restores the population and the performance is improved.
+In cases of toxicity and in low temperature conditions, the growth rate of the nitrificant microorganisms tends to diminish considerably, but the addition of BACTERIA HX and BACTERIA-XNL restores the population and the performance is improved.